 - Have DSHS case manager approval to attend full-time vocational education

 Contact your DSHS case manager to see if you qualify.

 What is TANF?

 Temporary Assistance for Needy Families (TANF) is a cash grant from the Department of Social and Health Services (DSHS).

 For more information on how to apply for TANF or other support services from DSHS, see www.dshs.wa.gov or call DSHS at 1.877.501.2233.

 What does WorkFirst at Edmonds College offer?

-The WorkFirst grant pays for tuition, books, and fees for TANF recipients.
+The WorkFirst grant may potentially pay for tuition, books, and fees for TANF recipients.
 It is designed to be linked to a specific career ladder and to lead to better skills and higher wages.